anathonous/anathonous.github.io/_posts/2021-02-02-MacProFreeBSD.md

 tzsetup
 Select Yes.
 Scroll down to bottom and select UTC.
 ```

+That should be about it.

-FreeBSD Foundation has some great tutorials on installing a working desktop environment as well.
+The FreeBSD Foundation has some great tutorials on installing a working desktop environment as well.

 https://www.freebsdfoundation.org/freebsd/how-to-guides/installing-a-desktop-environment-on-freebsd/